alexbenkey/LLVM_learning/exercises/README.md

 # LLVM IR Learning Exercises

-This directory contains progressive exercises designed to teach you LLVM IR fundamentals through hands-on practice.
-Each exercise is a partially complete LLVM IR program with TODO sections for you to fill in.
-The exercises integrate with your lit testing framework, so tests will pass when you complete them correctly.
+This directory contains challenging exercises designed to teach you LLVM IR and modern C++ implementation through problem-solving and research.
+Unlike typical tutorials, these exercises require you to figure out solutions yourself - no hints are provided!
+You'll need to research documentation, experiment, and think critically about the problems.

+## Two Complementary Track

+### 🔧 **LLVM IR Track** (6 exercises)
+Learn LLVM IR directly by implementing algorithms and solving puzzles at the instruction level.

+### 🔮 **C++ Analysis Track** (6 exercises in `cpp/` subdirectory)
+Understand how modern C++ features are implemented in LLVM IR by predicting compiler output.

 ## How to Use These Exercises